Depix is a tool for recovering passwords from pixelized screenshots.

 This implementation works on pixelized images that were created with a linear box filter.

-In this article I cover background information on pixelization and similar research.
+In [Login to see the link] I cover background information on pixelization and similar research.

 python depix.py -p images/testimages/testimage3_pixels.png -s images/searchimages/debruinseq_notepad_Windows10_closeAndSpaced.png -o output.png